deepa3006/hack-day-ikea-twitter/README.md

 # To-Do

 1. Write Unit Test
-2. Make use of Terraform to deploy the infra
+2. Make use of Terraform to deploy the infrastructure